hartfordsthistory/hartfordsthistory.github.io/buildings/matear-house.md

 William C. Hopper, a physician, is listed in the SF Directories first as a tenant, and then owner of the address starting in 1907, and continuing until 1912.
 The SF directory lists several others as living at this address until 1922.

 Meeteer house was torn down around 1921 to make way for the Castro Theater.
-San Francisco nostalgia being what it is, a newspaper columnist eulogized the early block of Castro in 1923 in their columnist "Cities within a City".
+San Francisco nostalgia being what it is, a newspaper columnist eulogized the early block of Castro in 1923 in their column "Cities within a City".
 [Meeteer House is briefly mentioned](https://archive.org/details/citieswithincity19241sanf/page/n202/mode/1up) (and badly misspelled), and this misspelling continues in historical records to this day.

 The parking lot behind the Castro Theater is still called “Spaulding Court” on older city and Sanborn maps.